Archonz-crazy/DL_final_project/README.md

 3. **Model Evaluation:** Evaluate the performance of the model on unseen data and compare it to existing methods.
 4. **Web Application Development:** Create a user-friendly web interface for easy access and utilization of the model.

+## Data Download
+* We have directly downloaded our dataset in to the ubuntu server using kaggle api commands, below shows the code to download the dataset and folder manipulations according to the code.
+* from google.colab import files
+files.upload()  # Use this to upload kaggle.json

+!mkdir -p ~/.kaggle
+!cp kaggle.json ~/.kaggle/
+!chmod 600 ~/.kaggle/kaggle.json
+* ! kaggle datasets download -d elmadafri/the-wildfire-dataset
+* ! kaggle datasets download -d anamibnjafar0/flamevision
+* ! unzip the-wildfire-dataset.zip
+* ! unzip flamevision.zip
+* ! mv /content/Classification1/the_wildfire_dataset/test/fire/Both_smoke_and_fire/* /content/Classification1/the_wildfire_dataset/test/fire
+* ! mv /content/Classification1/the_wildfire_dataset/test/fire/Smoke_from_fires/* /content/Classification1/the_wildfire_dataset/test/fire
+* ! mv /content/Classification1/the_wildfire_dataset/test/nofire/Fire_confounding_elements/* /content/Classification1/the_wildfire_dataset/test/nofire
+* ! mv /content/Classification1/the_wildfire_dataset/test/nofire/Forested_areas_without_confounding_elements/* /content/Classification1/the_wildfire_dataset/test/nofire
+* ! mv /content/Classification1/the_wildfire_dataset/test/nofire/Smoke_confounding_elements/* /content/Classification1/the_wildfire_dataset/test/nofire

+* ! mv /content/flames/flamesvision/* /content
+* ! rm -r /content/flames
+* Similary for all other train and val folder manipulation can be done for both the dataset and merged in to single folder named classification.

+## Execution hierarcy
+1. **model_pred_resnet50.py**
+This script is used for training a wildfire image classification model using the ResNet50 architecture.
+It includes steps for setting up the environment, downloading and preprocessing the dataset, data augmentation, model definition, training, and evaluation with confusion matrix visualization.
+It also contains functions for user input and prediction on new images.

+2. **eda.py**
+This script is focused on exploratory data analysis (EDA) of the image dataset.
+It includes creating an Excel file with image metadata, visualizations of data distribution, and basic data cleaning operations like handling missing values, duplicates, and ensuring data consistency.

+3. **model_pred_vgg16.py**
+This script implements a VGG16-based image classification model.
+It outlines model training, saving, and evaluation with detailed accuracy and loss plots.
+The VGG16 model is determined to be the best-performing model for the given task.

 ## Model Selection

 * **Basic CNN:** Demonstrated reasonable performance but lacked sufficient complexity for accurate prediction.